ocupop/dart4web/src/tools/dartium.md

 <aside class="alert alert-info" markdown="1">
-**Note**: While this tool is _referred to_ as Dartium, the executable is named `Chromium`.
+**Note**: While this tool is _referred to_ as Dartium, on Mac and Linux the executable is named `Chromium`, and on Windows it's named `chrome.exe`.
 </aside>

 ## Launching Dartium